Credit: @buffalophotoblog on Instagram

 The Amazing Spider-Man 2

 The 1984 classic Ghostbusters, about a team of misfit scientists battling supernatural visitors, features many iconic scenes that make New York City the star.
 Firehouse Hook & Ladder Company 8’s exterior in lower Manhattan serves as the Ghostbusters' HQ, while the New York Public Library, Columbia University, and the Central Park restaurant Tavern on the Green also serve as backdrops in key scenes.
 Watch Bill Murray, Dan Aykroyd, Harold Ramis, and friends prove that they “ain't afraid of no ghosts!”
-Stream on Amazon Prime Video, Vudu, or YouTube.
+Stream on Amazon Prime Video and HBO Max.

 The Marvelous Mrs. Maisel

 The award-winning The Marvelous Mrs. Maisel has become increasingly popular over its first four seasons, with the title character, played by Rachel Brosnahan, emerging from her daily life as a housewife to become a promising stand-up comedian in New York in the 1950s.
-The second season features Catskills resorts prominently, with Scott’s Family Resort standing in for the show’s Steiner’s Mountain Resort.
+The second season features Catskills resorts prominently, with the now-shuttered Scott’s Family Resort standing in for the show’s Steiner’s Mountain Resort, but you can still live it up in the Catskills at other resorts including Winter Clove Inn, Villa Roma Resort & Conference Center, and Sunny Hill Resort & Golf Course.
 Stream on Amazon Prime Video.

 A favorite for families and horse racing enthusiasts alike, Seabiscuit, an underdog story about a champion Thoroughbred of the 1930s and '40s that inspired Americans through the Great Depression, was partly filmed at the Saratoga Race Course, the oldest continually operating sporting venue in the United States.
 Saratoga’s Oklahoma Training Track, which is located across the street from the racetrack, and Canfield Casino, which is located in nearby Congress Park, are also featured in the film.
-Stream on Peacock, Google Play, Amazon Prime Video, Vudu, YouTube, or Apple TV.
+Stream on Paramount+, Amazon Prime Video, Netflix, and YouTube.

 A Quiet Place